 Let's be clear here: cash won't completely die out for a long time to come, even if (according to a 2016 survey by Worldpay) one third of consumers think that notes and coins will be obsolete by 2020.
 What has changed, however, is that an increasingly large proportion of consumers see traditional money as tiresome, dirty, and irrelevant, and prefer the speed and simplicity of tapping their card plastic or device to pay for everyday items.

 The move away from cash has been fuelled by an explosion in alternative payment methods.
-The recent launch of Samsung Pay in the UK is the latest in a long procession of new payment methods introduced by tech giants, established high street banks and fintech start-ups.
+The launch of Samsung Pay in the UK is just one of a long procession of new payment methods introduced by tech giants, established high street banks and fintech start-ups.
 As a result, more than half of UK shoppers say they'd happily leave their wallet at home and pay for everything on their smartphone instead.

 Adapt or die

 Our changing relationship with money obviously has huge consequences for businesses, which need to adapt to the way people prefer to pay.
 While it's sometimes possible to hold out on adopting new technology, this isn't an option when it comes to something as fundamental as money.
 Because if a consumer comes to your counter without any coins in their pocket, you risk losing both the immediate sale and their future custom.